Information for Travelers

 Why should I register?

 Millions of U. S. Citizens travel abroad every year and encounter no difficulties.
-However, U.S. Embassies and Cnsulates assist nearly 200,000 Americans each year who are victims of crime, accident, or illness, or whose family and friends need to contact them in an emergency.
+However, U.S. Embassies and Consulates assist nearly 200,000 Americans each year who are victims of crime, accident, or illness, or whose family and friends need to contact them in an emergency.
 When an emergency happens, or if natural disaster, terrorism, or civil unrest strikes during your foreign travel, the nearest U.S. embassy or consulate can be your source of assistance and information.
 By registering your trip, you help the embassy or consulate locate you when you might need them the most.
 Registration is voluntary and costs nothing, but it should be a big part of your travel planning and security.

 Go to the Travel Registration page for more information.